Skip to main content

 As a leading player, U.Porto also aims to encourage other Portuguese universities through initiatives such as the Sustainable Campus Network.
 Its first conference took place in 2019 at FEUP and resulted in the signature of the first letter of commitment to sustainable development in the framework of Portuguese higher education.

 On a local level, U.Porto is one of the institutions that participates in the Porto Climate Pact.
-Through this initiative, the University's critical mass, scientific resources and technological innovations in the environmental field participate in the city's sustainable development, particularly in its carbon neutrality goals.
+Through this initiative, the University commits to the goal of achieving carbon neutrality by 205, participanting with its critical mass, scientific resources and technological innovations in the environmental field participate in the city's sustainable development.

 The University of Porto is also the seat of the Common Home of Humanity, a network which advocates the global management of Earth's natural resources.